mauricelambert/WebScriptsContainers/README.md

 ##### Build

-NOTE: the volume is compatible with the Nginx deployment but not with the Apache deployment because the owner is not the same.
+NOTE: the volume is compatible with the basic WebScripts container but not with the Apache deployment because the owner is not the same.

 ```bash
 cd nginx